Karen A. Cardin Chief Merchandising Officer, Army & Air Force Exchange Service

 Chief Merchandising Officer

 The Exchange is a non-appropriated fund entity of the Department of Defense.
-Established in 1895, the Exchange is the 53rd largest retail organization in the U.S. With annual revenues of $7.5 billion, the Exchange employs approximately 35,000 associates, including military personnel.
-In the past 10 years, the Exchange has distributed more than $2.1 billion to critical Quality-of-Life programs that promote military readiness and resiliency, including Child, Youth and School Services; Armed Forces Recreation Centers; and more.
+Established in 1895, the Exchange is the 54th largest retail organization in the U.S. With annual revenues of $8.5 billion, the Exchange employs approximately 29,000 associates, including military personnel.

+Cardin’s position is commensurate in rank to a member of the Senior Executive Service.
 Cardin provides vision and leadership in the planning and development of purchasing, pricing and merchandising strategies to support overall growth while maintaining focus on customers’ wants, needs and tastes.
+She is also the Executive Champion for Promote Opportunities for Women by Effecting Results (POWER), the Exchange’s federal women’s Special Emphasis Program.

 Cardin has a Bachelor of Business Administration from the University of Arkansas at Little Rock.
 In 2000, she received a Master of Business Administration with an emphasis in Strategic Leadership from Amber University (later renamed Amberton University).